Teaching: COMP34120

 The exams

 There is one exam for this course unit which takes place at the end, in the May/June exam period.
-Last year's exam is available from the following webpage.
-You can read my feedback for Questions 1 and 2 of this exam.
+There are three past papers which are available online, for 2010/11, 2011/12 and 2012/13.
+You can read my feedback for Questions 1 and 2 of this exam in 2010/11, 2011/12 and 2012/13 .

 The department keeps a wealth of information on exams, when they are, how to prepare for them, where to find old exam papers (where they exist), etc, here.